 The Remittances Innovation Awards (RemTECH Awards) for 2018 took place in May 8-10 at the GFRID2018 in Kuala Lumpur, Malaysia.
 It was a grand stage to present the finalists and the Award Ceremony was magnificent.
 See a redacted version of the GFRID2018 Official Report highlighting the Awards, and see the 2018 Award Winners here.

-The Remittances Innovation Awards (RemTECH Awards) for 2019 took place in July 1-3, 2019 at the IMTC EMEA 2019 in London, UK.
+The Remittances Innovation Awards (RemTECH Awards) for 2019 took place on July 1-3, 2019 at the IMTC EMEA 2019 in London, UK.
 A copy of the book distributed at the ceremony is available here.

-The RemTECH Awards 2020 will take place on October 5-7 at the GFRID 2020 in Nairobi, Kenya.
+The RemTECH Awards 2020 will take place on November 16 – 19 at IMTC WORLD 2020 in Miami, USA.
 Entries opened February 17.